Coffee Exporter

 Where Nordic Approach fits in

-At Nordic Approach, we primarily operate as a coffee importer—connecting roasters with traceable, high-quality coffees from across the coffee belt.
-However, through our close relationships and teams at origin, we often take on parts of the exporter’s role as well: collaborating directly with producers, overseeing milling, managing shipments, and securing export approvals.
-We have a strong focus on quality, transparency, and impact, which means being present across all stages of the production cycle is crucial.
+Through our close relationships and teams at origin, we also take on parts of the exporter’s role, overseeing milling, managing shipments, and securing export approvals.
+Our focus on quality, transparency, and impact means being present throughout the production cycle, from harvest decisions to final shipment.

 FAQ about Coffee Exporter